-- 24 credits in mathematics or related fields, normally at least 18 credits of which are mathematics courses at PG level: - Completion and passing LANG 5010 Postgraduate English for Science Studies, which should be taken in the first year of study.
-The 1 credit earned from LANG 5010 cannot be counted towards the credit requirements: - All full-time students are required to take and pass MATH 6900 Mathematics Seminar in their first four regular terms of studies.
-Maximum number of credits to be earned from this course is 4: - Registration in MATH 6990 MPhil Thesis Research; and - Presentation and oral defense of the MPhil thesis.
+- 24 credits in mathematics or related fields, normally at least 18 credits of which are mathematics courses at postgraduate level; - Completion of and passing MATH 6770 Professional Development in Science (Mathematics).
+Students are expected to complete the course in their first year of study.
+The maximum time allowed for course completion is two years for full-time students, or three years for part-time students.
+The 2 credits earned from MATH 6770 cannot be counted toward the credit requirements: - Completion of and passing LANG 5010 Postgraduate English for Science Studies, which should be taken in the first year of study.
+The 1 credit earned from LANG 5010 cannot be counted toward the credit requirements; - All full-time students are required to take and pass MATH 6900 Mathematics Seminar in their first four regular terms of study; maximum number of credits to be earned from this course is 4.
+MATH 6770 can be used as a replacement for one regular term of MATH 6900; - Registration in MATH 6990 MPhil Thesis Research; and - Presentation and oral defense of the MPhil thesis.